BinaryMoon/MasterWP/_themes/romero.md

 title: Romero
 theme_url: https://prothemedesign.com
 developer: prothemedesign
-short_description: A magazine theme for Video Gamers.
+intro: A magazine theme for Video Gamers.
 ---
 Romero is a theme